China says to have in-depth talks with US on economic, trade issues

 On Wednesday, White House economic adviser Kevin Hassett said he believed the United States and China could reach a trade deal by March 1.

-(Reporting by Muyu Xu and Joseph Campbell; Writing by Ryan Woo; Editing by Richard Borsuk)
+(Reporting by Muyu Xu and Joseph Campbell; Writing by Ryan Woo; Editing by Richard Borsuk & Shri Navaratnam)